 One thing I learned while working with my client KiloNiner several years ago is that pet products were largely recession-proof during the 2007-2009 recession.
 This is because people view their pets as family members so cutting back was avoided.
 There are many other businesses are that recession-proof as long as adjustments are made to accommodate social-distancing requirements:

-- Professional services: Accountants, lawyers, and other administrative professionals still needed for the economy to run.
+- Professional services: Accountants, lawyers, and other administrative professionals are still needed for the economy to run.